 Property Search providers continue to operate during lock-down

 Businesses, like tmgroup, source information from over six hundred suppliers from Local Authorities (LAs) to Environmental Report providers.
 The supply chain for searches has undergone significant digital transformation in the last decade, but this hasn’t captured all suppliers with some LAs still operating wholly paper-based systems.
-This has hampered the time it takes to supply searches, during lockdown.
+Combined with increased volumes created by the stamp-duty holiday, this has hampered the time it takes to supply some searches, during lockdown.

 What is a Property Search?

 A property search pack contains three reports.
 An explanation of each component is provided, below.
 The information contained in a search pack is assessed by the buyer’s solicitor to help them advise their clients and to ensure the property provides good security to lend against.